Siege of Cyzicus: Prelude

-The siege
+Siege

 Cyzicus was located on a peninsula with a very narrow connection to the mainland (like a spearpoint aimed inland).
 Mithridates had to ship part of his army onto the peninsula to effectively besiege the city.
 He took the harbour and then started to put up siegeworks.
 Pontic engineers under the direction of Niconides of Thessaly, Mithridates' chief engineer, began assembling a 150-foot siege tower, battering rams, catapults, and other siege weaponry, including giant crossbows.

-The counter-siege
+Counter-siege

 Unfortunately for Mithridates, Cyzicus held out long enough for Lucullus and his army to arrive.
 Lucullus, unwilling to fight a pitched battle against the numerically superior Mithridatic army, set up camp on a hill overlooking the city.
 The Romans were astonished by the size of the Mithridatic army, but from experience Lucullus knew the difficulties of keeping an army fed.
-From interrogating a number of prisoners Lucullus found out the Mithridatic army had only about four days of supplies left.
+After interrogating a number of prisoners, Lucullus found out that the Mithridatic army had only about four days of supplies left.
 He explained to his officers that the best way to defeat a large army is to stamp on its stomach.
 He then ordered his men to conduct a counter-siege, they did so and even succeeded in cutting off Mithridates' supply lines while keeping their own open.

 Mithridates attempted to convince the Cyzicans that the Roman army was his own reserve, but Lucullus was able to get one of his men into the city and he convinced them otherwise.
 The messenger had to sneak through the Mithridatic siege lines and then swim seven miles to the city (he did so with the help of a flotation device).

 With the onset of winter, Mithridates's forces faced starvation and plague.
 The plague was brought on by "corpses that were thrown out unburied".
 The army of Lucullus was a constant threat, always nearby and yet never willing to engage in force.
 With disease and starvation running rampant the king decided it was time to withdraw.
 Probably making use of the vile winter weather, Mithridates was able to break through Lucullus' stranglehold and marched his army towards Lampsacus.